Similarity surfaces, connections, and the measurable Riemann mapping theorem: On averaging the Beltrami form

 So, what if we averaged $\nu$ instead of $\mu$?
 In other words, given $n$, we take $\mu_n$ on each small square $S$ in the construction to be constant equal to $\nu^{-1}\left(\frac{\int \nu\circ \mu}{\int 1}\right)$, where the integrals are still against the Lebesgue measure on $S$.
 Note that the quantity $\frac{\int \nu\circ \mu}{\int 1}$ belongs to the convex hull of the image of $\nu$.

-We assume that $\mu\mapsto\nu(\mu)$ is a $C^1$-diffeomorphism from the unit disk to a convex open subset of $\R^2$ and ask two questions: \begin{enumerate} \item Does the sequence $f_n$ of normalized straightenings of $\mu_n$ still converge to the straightening of $\mu$? \item Assuming that $\nu$ is $C^2$, in the setting of \Cref{sec:sslim}, are the limit complex measure $m$, curvature form $\omega$ and Christoffel symbol $\zeta$ the same, and does the parallel transport still converge? \end{enumerate} The answer to both questions is: yes.
+We assume that $\mu\mapsto\nu(\mu)$ is a $C^1$-diffeomorphism from the unit disk to a convex open subset of $\R^2$ and ask two questions: \begin{enumerate} \item Does the sequence $f_n$ of normalized straightenings of $\mu_n$ still converge to the straightening of $\mu$? \item Assuming that $\nu$ is $C^2$, and that $\mu$ is $C^2$ with compact support (the setting of \Cref{sec:sslim}), are the limit complex measure $m$, curvature form $\omega$ and Christoffel symbol $\zeta$ the same, and does the parallel transport still converge? \end{enumerate} The answer to both questions is: yes.